saidiahd/AndroidMultiAngleStreaming/README.md

-This API will be included within the android API to enable App developers to create new streaming App with new perspective; the user can switch between the agles by which he watchs the video streaming keeping the same content.
+This API will be included within the android API to enable App developers to create new streaming App with new perspective; the user can enjoy new user experience; he will be able to switch between the angles by which he watchs the video streaming keeping the same content.

 ## Interact with the project